Explore chapters and articles related to this topic

 Xinmiao Liu, Weixin Liu, Zhihao Ren, Yiming Ma, Bowei Dong, Guangya Zhou, Chengkuo Lee

-Published in Journal of Modern Optics, 2018
+Published in International Journal of Optomechatronics, 2018